 If you are struggling with your mental health and are starting to feel anxious or down, then below is a list of services we have that will be able to support you:

-- Remote therapy – we can offer one-to-one therapy delivered through Skype, FaceTime or via telephone.
+- Online therapy – we can offer one-to-one therapy delivered virtually through Skype, FaceTime or via telephone.

-- Online CBT programme – iCBT – Access an online portal that will allow you to work through your problems whenever suits you.
+- Self-guided therapy – Access to an online portal that will allow you to work through your problems whenever suits you.
 Anytime.
 Anywhere.
 Our self-guided Cognitive Behavioural Therapy is flexible, allowing you to work through modules privately at your own pace.